Many teachers and parents have questions regarding the Common Core State Standards and how they are incorporated into the Grammar and Writing series.

 How much revision did Grammar and Writing undergo to meet Common Core?

-Very little.
 Because of the already extensive nature of the Grammar and Writing series, nothing whatsoever was changed in the hardcover textbooks.
-The authors added between three to five new lessons at the end of the student workbooks, and that is all.
+The authors added between three to five new writing lessons at the end of each student workbook to cover additional topics such as Writing in Response to Literature and Writing in Response to Informational Text.

 In what ways does Grammar and Writing exceed the Common Core Standards?